BradleyData/CodeFundament/documentation/installation.md

 - You should see a list of pre-programmed scripts available.
 - Select **Start all containers** to bring up the development stack.
 - Go to the Remote Explorer in the left side-bar and click on the icon for **Attach to Container** next to the API container.
 A new VSCode window will open and the Explorer will have a button **Open Folder**.
 The default path should be "/home/node".
 On subsequent runs, attaching to the container should automatically open this folder.
+    - **Windows:** If you are using the Run on Save extension then you will need to install it in the container.